leobartowski/Bdc/README.md

 ### Why

 This app was created as a solution to replace traditional methods like Excel files, time sheets, or similar tools for managing attendance.
 It is designed for a single administrator to track attendance for all users and share the data via PDF, with options to filter by time frame.<br>
-The app includes a dedicated section for detailed attendance statistics, offering insights on both individual and group data.<br>
+The app features a dedicated section for detailed attendance statistics, offering insights on both individual and group data.<br>
 Over time, many specific features have been added, many of which are still in the works, such as attendance difficulties, confetti to celebrate 100% attendance in a given period and the inability to register attendance on holidays.<br>
 I created this project for **personal use** and not for commercial distribution so many features have not been created in the best way possible but only with the purpose of being functional to my needs.
 <br><br>